AndreaSanchezTapia/iyo-apero_ast/content/project/9_obscovid19br/index.md

 date: 2020-01-05
 description:
 draft: false
-excerpt:
+excerpt: I was part of the Observatório COVID-19 BR between May 2021 and July 2021.
+This was a scientific citizenship, volunteer-based group that aimed to bring awareness about the public health measures around COVID-19 in Brazil.
 layout: standard
 show_title_as_headline: no
 ---

 I was part of the [Observatório COVID-19 BR](https://covid19br.github.io) between May 2021 and July 2021.
-This was a scientific citizenship, volunteer-based group that aimed to bring awareness about the public health measures around Covid-10 in Brazil.
+This was a scientific citizenship, volunteer-based group that aimed to bring awareness about the public health measures around COVID-19 in Brazil.

 I was part of the Observatorio's Data team.
 Some of my tasks were: